Ran (Urusei Yatsura): In Urusei Yatsura

 Ran is an alien of unspecified race and planet.
 During her childhood, Ran became best friends with the Oni alien Lum, with whom she attended elementary school along with the fellow aliens Benten and Oyuki.
 Around that time, Ran was often hurt or got into trouble because of the antics of the more carefree and irresponsible Lum.
 The two were also both in love with Rei, who became Lum's fiancé.
 For these reasons, Ran comes to Earth in order to get revenge against Lum.
 By enrolling in Tomobiki High and pretending to be human, Ran plans to steal Lum's fiancé, Ataru Moroboshi, from her, just so she can kiss him and drain his youth away.
 However, after finally managing to do so, it fails due to a youth potion that Ataru accidentally takes.
-Form then on, Ran changes tactics to getting revenge 'directly' on Lum, usually dragging in everyone nearby as well; these bouts of revenge are usually triggered by her calm and friendly reminiscing of the past leading her to remember something unpleasant.
+From then on, Ran changes tactics to getting revenge 'directly' on Lum, usually dragging in everyone nearby as well; these bouts of revenge are usually triggered by her calm and friendly reminiscing of the past leading her to remember something unpleasant.
 Ran lives in her spaceship that she parks on Earth and is an excellent cook, always hoping that the way to Rei's heart is through his stomach.

 Over the course of the series, Ran finds herself involved in various abnormal, unusual and otherworldly situations along with the rest of the manga's colorful cast of characters.
 These situations include: Ran hanging out with Ryunosuke Fujinami in an attempt to teach her how to become more feminine, only for people to mistakenly believe that Ran is interested in girls; and Ran trying to prevent Ataru from crashing a party she – along with Lum, Shinobu Miyake, Sakura, Benten, Ryoko Mendo, Ryunosuke and Oyuki – were hosting in an old-fashioned sentō.